[HISTORY: Adopted by the Mayor and Council of the City of Española 10-22-2019 by Ord. No. 2019-06. Amendments noted where applicable.]

 Before a permit or registration becomes effective, the fee as specified in Chapter 171 shall be paid to the City.

 All business registrations issued under the provisions of this article shall expire on December 31 of the current calendar year.
 A thirty-day grace period to acquire a new registration shall be allowed for renewal of the registration for businesses holding the previous year's registration.
 After January 30, a late fee as specified in Chapter 171 shall be imposed for the renewal of an expired registration.

 Permits and registrations issued under the provisions of this article may be revoked by the City for any of the following causes:

 Fraud, misrepresentation, or false statement contained in the application for license.

 Fraud, unfair or unconscionable trade practices in the course of business.

 Any violation of this chapter.

 Conducting the business in such a manner as to constitute a breach of the peace or a danger to the health, safety, or general welfare of the public.

-A person aggrieved by any decision under this chapter may, within 10 days of the decision appealed from, file with the Planning and Zoning Department a written notice of appeal specifying the grounds for the complaint.
+A person aggrieved by any decision under this chapter may, within 15 days of the decision appealed from, file with the Planning and Land Use Department a written notice of appeal specifying the grounds for the complaint.
 Failure to file a timely notice of appeal shall constitute a waiver of any complaint and shall deprive the Planning and Zoning Commission of jurisdiction to hear the appeal.

-The decision of the Planning and Zoning Commission regarding any appeal or revocation hearing is final unless, upon application within 10 days of the Commission's decision, the City Council agrees to review the decision.
-If so, the City Council shall hear the matter within 14 days of its agreement for review or at the next regularly scheduled City Council meeting, and the applicant shall be permitted to present evidence, cross examine witnesses and be represented by counsel.
+The decision of the Planning and Zoning Commission regarding any appeal or revocation hearing is final unless, upon application within 15 days of the Commission's decision, the City Council agrees to review the decision.
+If so, the City Council shall hear the matter at the next regularly scheduled City Council meeting, and the applicant shall be permitted to present evidence, cross examine witnesses and be represented by counsel.